 Serious dog bite injuries can result in high medical bills and lost wages, as well as the need for corrective surgeries.
 A dog bite victim may also pursue monetary compensation for pain and suffering, mental anguish, and emotional distress resulting from the dog bite incident and injuries.

-If you have sustained injuries in a dog bite attack, the knowledgeable lawyers at Dolman Law Group may pursue monetary compensation on your behalf.
-To schedule a free consultation and case evaluation with a Florida dog bite injury attorney, please call us today at (727) 451-6900 or contact us online.
+If you have sustained injuries in a dog bite attack, the knowledgeable lawyers at Dolman Law Group Accident Injury Lawyers, PA, may pursue monetary compensation on your behalf.
+To schedule a free consultation and case evaluation with a Florida dog bite injury attorney, please call us today at (866) 790-6557 or contact us online.